 6. Hereditary (2018)

-The horror genre can be profound when it wants to be.
-And when it comes to cinema, the afterlife is often interpreted in one of two ways: an angelic world of light or a frightening underworld of demons.
+The horror genre can be profound when it wants to be, and when it comes to cinema, the afterlife is often interpreted in one of two ways: an angelic world of light, or a frightening underworld of demons.

 Hereditary takes on the latter, in which a family's house is haunted by paranormal forces after the death of their grandmother.
-But that isn't the death that mother Annie is mourning.
+But hers isn't the death that mother Annie is mourning.
 (We won't spoil it for you.)

 Hereditary is littered with occult symbols, seances, and random seizures that suggest something evil afoot.
 The performances—especially from Toni Collette and Alex Wolff—make Ari Aster's psychological horror a match for classics like Rosemary's Baby.